Leonid Chernovetskyi: Political career

 Leonid Chernovetskyi won another term as Mayor of Kyiv with 38% of the vote in the 25 May 2008 snap local election, called by the Verkhovna Rada in March 2008.

 Former deputy head of Leonid Chernovetsky's Block Alla Shlapak highlighted Chernovetsky's support for aid programs for pensioners, teachers, medics and other groups.
 In 2010 he founded a charitable service “Social Patrol”, which was delivering warm clothes, food, medical assistance and advising to homeless people.

 In 12 of April 2012, in Georgia L. Chernovetskiy established a charitable fund called “Social partnership”.
 The main projects of Social Partnership fund are: “Home care” (providing medication and medical assistance to those who are in need); “Family-type orphanage”; “Large family support”; “Gathering of clothes” (system for gathering and distributing clothes for people in need); “Food collecting program” (gathering of food for poor people).

 After his resignation from the post of mayor he continued to engage in charitable work.
 According to his own statement, the former mayor donates not less than 1 million dollars to charity per year.
 In September 2013, he opened an orphanage in Georgia.

-Leonid Chernoverskiy belongs remains active on social media, including Facebook, and has been known to organize contests to generate ideas to help resolve Ukrainian social and political crises, with cash prizes for winners.
+Leonid Chernoverskiy has been known to organize contests to generate ideas to help resolve Ukrainian social and political crises, with cash prizes for winners.

 Chernoverskiy did not participate in the 2014 Ukrainian parliamentary election.

 In December 2015 Chernoverskiy made an announcement of his intention to enter the political arena in Georgia in an interview with a Georgian media outlet, stating, “I decided to go into politics because I want to spend the last days of my life here, in Georgia.
 Georgia is my destiny!”.

+Following the Russian Invasion of Ukraine, on 25 February 2022 Chernovetskyi published a post on Facebook saying that Russia was only striking military targets and that Ukraine should recognise the borders of the Russian-backed Donetsk People's Republic and Luhansk People's Republic to end the war.
+He also urged Ukrainians not to take up arms and claimed the war had stemmed from Ukraine not implementing the Minsk Agreements.
+Following this, in June 2022, the Office of the Prosecutor General of Ukraine announced that Chernovetskyi would be charged under Article 110 for "encroachment on the territorial integrity of Ukraine" due to his social media posts.
+Chernovetskyi responded to the charges, saying that the accusation was a misunderstanding and that he supported a united Ukraine that was aligned with Europe and that the war was a crime by the Russian government.
+As of April 2025, the case still has not progressed, with no indictment being sent to court, and is now being handled by the Security Service of Ukraine (SBU) in its Kyiv office.